-- Siting and design of development on the site to conserve the setting of the conservation area, which adjoins the western boundary of the site and includes the Leeds & Liverpool Canal corridor. - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance;

-- Development on this site should be set back from the Leeds & Liverpool Canal to mirror the residential development located immediately to the north of the site and to provide an area of green infrastructure within the site; - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - The site is in a prominent location.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Cawder Lane.
+- Siting and design of development on the site to conserve the setting of the conservation area, which adjoins the western boundary of the site and includes the Leeds & Liverpool Canal corridor. - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - Development on this site should be set back from the Leeds & Liverpool Canal to mirror the residential development located immediately to the north of the site and to provide an area of green infrastructure within the site; - A PROW will be created along the proposed green infrastructure corridor to promote short walks for exercise and recreation, and to provide pedestrian links from the site to the surrounding footpath network; - The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site is in a prominent location.
+Development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution; - Access to the site is to be gained from Cawder Lane.
 Access to Keighley Road from Cawder Lane is via the existing Horse Close Bridge, which is currently restricted in terms of width.
-Development proposals for the site should therefore demonstrate how access to the site via Horse Close Bridge can be improved (by either widening the existing bridge or the provision of a new bridge) to serve the new housing.
-A traffic impact assessment will be required. - Development proposals on this site must accord with all relevant policies of the local plan.
+Development proposals for the site will therefore demonstrate how access to the site via Horse Close Bridge can be improved (by either widening the existing bridge or the provision of a new bridge) to serve the new housing.
+A traffic impact assessment will be required; - Measures to enhance connectivity of the canal corridor for wildlife through the use of sensitive planting and low level lighting shall be designed into any proposed scheme; - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.